 Electronics

-Pack things like your camera, laptop, plugs, voltage converter, etc. Pack only what you need.
+Pack things like your phone, laptop or tablet, plugs, voltage converter, etc. Pack only what you need.

 Keep in mind you’ll have your smart phone on you.
-Prevent bringing large amounts of books with you.
+Avoid bringing large amounts of books with you.
 Want to bring a language guide?
 Some of these are available as an app!

 Ministry items